michaelacook/SimplePaginator/README.md

 Ridiculously easy plug-and-play PHP pagination class for rapid development.
-SimplePaginator is intended for use with [Twig](https://twig.symfony.com/) but can also be used without a template engine. sets up and encapsulates all variables needed for pagination, including navigation link hrefs on instantiation.
+SimplePaginator is intended for use with [Twig](https://twig.symfony.com/) but can also be used without a template engine.
+Sets up and encapsulates all variables needed for pagination, including navigation link hrefs on instantiation.
 Comes with a [Bootstrap 4](https://getbootstrap.com/)-based pagination nav right out of the box so you don't have to spend time building one.

 ## Getting Started

 SimplePaginator is extremely easy to get up and running.
-To install, open Bash or your terminal of choice and change into the `src` directory in your project:
+To install, change into the `src` directory in your project:

 ```
 $ cd [path/to/src]